asini/asini/README.md

 [Ember](https://github.com/emberjs/ember.js/tree/master/packages), [Meteor](https://github.com/meteor/meteor/tree/devel/packages), [Jest](https://github.com/facebook/jest/tree/master/packages), and many others develop all of their packages within a single repository.

-**Lerna is a tool that optimizes the workflow around managing multi-package repositories with git and npm.**
+**Asini is a tool that optimizes the workflow around managing multi-package repositories with git and npm.**

-### What does a Lerna repo look like?
+### What does an Asini repo look like?

 There's actually very little to it.
 You have a file system that looks like this:

 ```
-my-lerna-repo/
+my-asini-repo/
   package.json
   packages/
     package-1/